 Cost-benefit analysis: A conceptual framework for the economic evaluation of projects and programs in the public sector.
-It differs from a financial appraisal or evaluation in that it considers all gains (benefits) and losses (costs), regardless of to whom they accrue.

-Benefit-cost ratio: The ratio of the present value of investment benefits to the present value of investment costs.
+It differs from a financial appraisal or evaluation in that it considers all gains (benefits) Popofit cost ratio The ratio of the present value of investment hepofits to the benent-cost ratio. present value of investment costs.
 Discounting: The process of relating the costs and benefits of an investment to a base year using a stated discount rate.
 Internal rate of return: The discount rate at which an investment has a net present value of zero, i.e. where present value of benefits = present value of costs.

-Investment criteria: Measures of the economic worth of an investment such as Net Present return:

-Value, Benefit-Cost Ratio, and Internal Rate of Return.

-Modified internal rate of

-The internal rate of return of an investment that is modified so that the cash inflows from an investment are re-invested at the rate of the cost of capital (the re-investment rate).
+Investment criteria: Measures of the economic worth of an investment such as Net Present Value, Benefit-Cost Ratio, and Internal Rate of Return.
+Modified internal rate of return: The internal rate of return of an investment that is modified so that the cash inflows from an investment are re-invested at the rate of the cost of capital (the re-investment rate).
 Net present value: The discounted value of the benefits of an investment less the discounted value of the costs, i.e. present value of benefits - present value of costs.
 Present value of benefits: The discounted value of benefits.
 Present value of costs: The discounted value of investment costs.